Andorra in Pictures: 17 Beautiful Places to Photograph

 1. Andorra La Vella

-The spectacular mountain setting of Andorra's capital, Andorra la Vella, makes for a stunning backdrop for great vacation photographs.
+The spectacular mountain setting of Andorra's capital, Andorra la Vella, makes for a stunning backdrop for great images.
 Whether visiting in spring, summer, fall, or winter, this attractive cityscape can be easily explored on foot, with great vistas and photo opportunities at every turn.

-Popular things to do here include exploring Andorra la Vella's main street, and visiting the 16th-century Casa de la Vell while squeezing in a little shopping at the same time.
+Popular things to do in Andorra include exploring Andorra la Vella's main street, and visiting the 16th-century Casa de la Vell while squeezing in a little shopping at the same time.

 2. Sant Esteve, Andorra la Vella